 Japanese etiquette is of the upmost importance in any social situation and it varies according to region, status and culture.
 In order to understand some of the traditions surrounding the creative arts, we can give our guests an insight into flower arranging, calligraphy, culinary processes and martial arts.
 We can arrange a private visit to a sumo wrestling stable, a samurai sword class or a Taiko drumming lesson, all of which have individual rituals associated with them.
 The most enigmatic of all is the tea ceremony – dress in kimono and learn from a master in a traditional tea house or Buddhist temple.

 Travelling around Japan by public transport is so efficient and cost effective that we often suggest this in place of taking a private car and driver.
-The Shinkansen (bullet train) operates many routes in Japan and it is the fastest train in the world.
+The Shinkansen (bullet train) operates many routes in Japan and it is the fastest train, barring China.
 So as not to have the hassle of carrying your luggage we can arrange for it to be sent to your next destination in advance.
 There are also options to travel and sleep on luxury trains on various routings in Japan, such as the Seven Stars in Kyushu, the Twilight Express Mizukaze predominately on Honshu and the Train Suite Shiki-Shima operating between Tokyo and Hokkaido.

 The beaches in Japan can be beautiful but the hotels in Okinawa leave a lot to be desired.
 We suggest flying directly to Manila or Cebu to find your deserted white sand beach with excellent service, food and luxury hotel in the Philippines.